Capture the Moment!

 Me and my shadow…

-Wildlife photography is possible with any lens—even the ones in your iPhone!—but serious photographers will want fast, light lenses covering the whole range of focal lengths.
-Wide-angle lenses are fairly cheap, but long lenses can easily cost thousands.
+Wildlife photography is possible with any lens (even the ones in your iPhone!), but serious photographers will want fast, light lenses covering the whole range of focal lengths—and preferably with a built-in teleconverter.
+Wide-angle lenses are fairly cheap, but long lenses can easily cost thousands, especially the ones with a wide maximum aperture.

 For a professional or keen amateur (with a healthy bank balance!), it might make sense to buy all the best lenses.
 However, if you’re not in that happy position, you might need to find a way around the problem by compromising on quality or borrowing/renting something for a week or two.

 It all depends on what kind of wildlife photographer you are, so it’s horses for courses.
-If you like environmental portraits and macro shots, you won’t need to spend much money on lenses.
-If you’re in love with long-distance close-ups or slow pans of birds in flight, you might need to have a word with your bank manager…!
+If you like environmental portraits or wide-angle close-ups, you won’t need to spend much on lenses—and zooms are the way to go.

 If you’d like to order a framed print of one of my wildlife photographs, please visit the Prints page.